POETSII/pstack/docs/pcli.md

 {'states': {u'n0': {u'state': 0, u'counter': 10, u'toggle_buffer_ptr': 0}, u'n1': {u'state': 0, u'counter': 10, u'toggle_buffer_ptr': 0}, u'n2': {u'state': 0, u'counter': 10, u'toggle_buffer_ptr': 0}, u'n3': {u'state': 0, u'counter': 10, u'toggle_buffer_ptr': 0}}, 'metrics': {u'Exit code': 0, u'Delivered messages': 40}}
 ```

-This mechanism allows users to start processes and move on to do other things.
+This mechanism allows users to start processes and move on to do other things
-In the unimaginative example above, the user evaluates `1 + 2` while the
+while the process executes (in the unimaginative example above the user
-process runs but this can be just about anything, including more calls to
-`run` (more on this in a minute).
+evaluates `1 + 2`).

 ##### The `verbose` Switch